 (See VFR-ON-TOP.)
-(Refer to AIM.)

 ABEAM- An aircraft is "abeam" a fix, point, or object when that fix, point, or object is approximately 90 degrees to the right or left of the aircraft track.
 Abeam indicates a general position rather than a precise point.